-To assess the dimensions of war in relation to gender, one must first make a distinction between the categorisations 'sex' and 'gender'.
-The difference between the two categorisations is often described as a distinction of biology for the former and socialisation or culture for the latter.
-While the term sex is used to refer to the biological differences between male- and female-born individuals, gender speaks rather to the social and cultural perceptions, differences and roles between men. women and non-binary people.
-The everyday conduct of life, such as social interactions, societal expectations and activities, is systematically and institutionally arranged through gender.
-The gendered social roles are dependent on 'cultural, social, economic and political conditions, expectations, and obligations within the family, community and nation'.
-40 Because gender is not a natural or biological concept, rather a socially constructed one, it differs over time and across cultures.
-41
+- 32. To assess the dimensions of war in relation to gender, one must first make a distinction between the categorizations "sex" and "gender."
+The difference between the two categorizations is often described as a distinction of biology for the former and socialization or culture for the latter.36 While the term sex is used to refer to the biological differences between male- and female-born individuals, gender speaks rather to the social and cultural perceptions, differences and roles between men, women and non-binary people.
+The everyday conduct of life, such as social interactions, societal expectations and activities, is systematically and institutionally arranged through gender.37 The gendered social roles are dependent on "cultural, social, economic and political conditions, expectations, and obligations within the family, community and nation."38 Because gender is not a natural or biological concept, rather a socially constructed one, it differs over time and across cultures.39 - 33.
+Gender is usually described as a relational concept, implying a relationship that revolves around power, whereby "masculine" (as stereotypically associated with the "male" sex) cannot be